| Title: | A Framework for Building HTTP API |

 AuthBackendBearer$new(FUN)

-Function to perform authentication which takes one arguments - token
+FUNFunction to perform authentication which takes one arguments - token.

 authenticate()